www.pineapplefish56.net

 "If seagulls were fed to dolphins every day for a month, the dolphins would never die."

-While elsewhere today, at the Honolulu Zoo the long awaited transfer of lions to the new Hawaii State
+While elsewhere today, at the Honolulu Zoo the long-awaited transfer of lions to the new Hawaii State Zoo on the

 Police, Fire, Animal Control and Zoo officials were put on alert to be on the lookout for an escaped lion.

-responsibility of the State if any one is hurt by that lion."
+the State if anyone is hurt by that lion.”

-in the Laboratory's food preparation room preparing the last of the seagulls to feed to the dolphins, as he
+Laboratory’s food preparation room preparing the last of the seagulls to feed to the dolphins, as he opened the

-opened the door he was shocked to find the escaped lion blocking his only pathway out.
-As he later told
+door he was shocked to find the escaped lion blocking his only pathway out.
+As he later told this reporter, “I

 That is when the Police, Fire, Animal Control and Zoo officials arrived at the scene of the crime,